Crushing on a house? How to tell if it's true love.

 From price tag to upkeep, some houses are more high maintenance than others.
 You should be able to still love your life as much as you love your house.
 In addition to your monthly mortgage payment, take other expenses like higher utility bills, taxes and homeowner’s association fees into account.
 If the house has a huge yard, try to get a sense of what it will cost to maintain it.
 Looking at a place triple the size of your current apartment?
 Think about what furniture you may need to buy to furnish the rooms.
 Based on your estimated monthly cost, will you have enough left over to actually enjoy your time as a homeowner?
-You can look up the estimated monthly cost on a property on RealEstate.com.
+Learn more about the costs of maintaining a home.

 Even if it’s love at first sight, it’s important to make sure a house really lives up to your standards.
 If it doesn’t, it’s okay to walk away.
 There are plenty of houses in the real estate sea, and it’s worth waiting for your one and only.
 In the meantime, or if you’ve found the house for you, read “Smart steps for homebuyers” to get ready to buy.
 Next month, we’ll go over what to expect when you put an offer on a house.